 The Committee invests some Scheme cash in sterling liquidity funds.
 These funds are pooled investment vehicles which are traded regularly and are included at level 2 in the fair value hierarchy.
 Cash held in interest bearing bank accounts is included at level 1 in the fair value hierarchy.

 17. Concentration of investments

-There are no investments in funds as at 31 March 2020 (or as at 31 March 2019) which account for more than 5% of the Scheme's net assets.
+There are no investments in funds as at 31 March 2021 (2020: nil) which account for more than 5% of the Scheme's net assets.